sltc2024/sltc2024.github.io/index.md

 ### Call for Workshop Proposals

 SLTC 2024 will host selected workshops on relevant topics.
+We invite proposals on suitable workshops.
 [Information on Submission](cfw) (coming soon).

 ### Call for Extended Abstracts